Mathematics and Further Maths A-Level

 The full A level course covers similar topics but in far greater depth and breath.
 Mechanics is now expanded to include topics such as moments and the pure element includes numerical methods.
 The course is examined over three, two hour papers.
 The first is all pure, the second is pure and mechanics and the third is pure and statistics.
 The A level course would be suited to students who wish to study university courses that directly relate to mathematics such as, Mathematics, Computer Science and Physics.

-Year 1 and 2 Content Further Maths
+Year 1 Content Further Maths

 Career and further study: